nguy/artview/docs/source/script_tutorial.rst

     There is the possibility that you don't know the kind of sharing that you want.
     AND you don't want to keep changing your script every time.
-There is a tool that allows the user to modify the sharing behavior of Components, that is to connect/disconnect variables between components (e.g. Displays).
+There is a tool that allows the user to modify the sharing behavior of Components, that is to link/unlink variables between components (e.g. Displays).
-    This is :py:class:`~artview.components.ComponentsControl`.
+    This is :py:class:`~artview.components.LinkPlugins`.
 To get it running just add the following line to your script:

     .. code-block:: python

-        control = artview.components.ComponentsControl()
+        control = artview.components.LinkPlugins()

     Now we got 4 independent windows floating around our Desktop.
     To avoid this :py:class:`~artview.components.Menu` has the